jxn628/best-zipcode-time-series-analysis/README.md

 - 2. 98043 Mountlake Terrace WA

 <b><u>Conclusion</b></u>
-<b>These Zip Codes still show a lot of potental, but need to be watched more closely.</b> They all show great potentional for one or even two years of investment, but then the third year forecast becomes more uncertain.
+These Zip Codes still show a lot of potental, but need to be watched more closely.
+They all show great potentional for one or even two years of investment, but then the third year forecast becomes more uncertain.

 I am in confident in recommending both of these Zip Codes during that shorter investment window, and then running models again as more data comes in.

 - Analyzing the past performance over the last 3 years proved to be a good way to identify zip codes that have a high probability to continue performing well 2-3 years into the future.

-- While not all Zip Codes that I identified and targetted ended up being recommended, <b>I only had to model 15 Zip Codes in order to get my 5 "best" Zip Codes to recommend.</b> It also led to me discovering 2-3 Zip Codes that nearly met all criteria and became a strong alternative recommendation.
+- While not all Zip Codes that I identified and targetted ended up being recommended, I only had to model 15 Zip Codes in order to get my 5 "best" Zip Codes to recommend.
+It also led to me discovering 2-3 Zip Codes that nearly met all criteria and became a strong alternative recommendation.

-- The approach taken throughout this entire process is replicatable and can and should be done often to monitor zip codes where FRC is focusing as well as identifying new markets to enter into or increase their presence in. <b> If FRC continues to do this, they will have a disctinct competetive advantage in the markets where they have a presence and will be able to increase the value of their investments for both the Company and it's shareholders. </b>
+- The approach taken throughout this entire process is replicatable and can and should be done often to monitor zip codes where FRC is focusing as well as identifying new markets to enter into or increase their presence in.
+If FRC continues to do this, they will have a disctinct competetive advantage in the markets where they have a presence and will be able to increase the value of their investments for both the Company and it's shareholders.